 FSE Security Review

 The Arizona State University (ASU) computing environment is a unified network where all participants secure and maintain its integrity.
-As part of the ASU and Fulton community, you are responsible for any technology that is purchased, installed, or used on the ASU network.
-ASU requires that departments implementing software or hardware fulfill appropriate security controls to safeguard university assets.
+As part of the ASU and Fulton Schools of Engineering (FSE) community, we share responsibility for technology use within the university network.
+Departments that acquire software or hardware must fulfill appropriate security controls.

 In compliance with ASU’s information security standards, FSE leverages our distributed IT organizational structure to provide the best guidance and recommendations for our community on technology acquisitions.

 Engineering Technical Services (ETS) designed a subset of customized security processes to serve FSE and help streamline and navigate security review procedures.
 It is essential to start the security review process early.
 Each school’s IT Manager is responsible for generating FSE Security Reviews for new and preexisting technology.